klust/SupercomputersForStarters/docs/C09_Conclusions/index.md

 Similarly you cannot use a supercomputer in the same way as a regular PC or a smartphone.

 It is more and more the software that makes the supercomputer!

+## Summary of some lessons learnt

+**Lesson 0:** After going trough these lecture notes, you should realise that HPC truly stands for High-Performance Computing and is not synonym to High-end Personal Computer.
+A supercomputer is not a machine that is just like a PC but 100x or 1000x faster for everything.

+**Lesson 1:** These lecture notes also showed that software makes the supercomputer, as it is built from fairly standard components that find their use in other types of computers also (even the interconnect is moving in that direction), but it is the software that turns all of that hardware into a unique machine that can solve some problems no other system can.

+**Lesson 2:** The three keywords of supercomputing are streaming, parallelism and hierarchy.

+**Lesson 3:** Whether a run on a supercomputer will be efficient or not, depends on three elements:

+1. The hardware of the supercomputer,
+2.   the application used,
+3.   and the problem being solved.
+Larger problems usually mean that more resources can be used efficiently.

+So unfortunately no support person can give you a simple recipe for your work that will always work...

+**Lesson 4:** It's crisis!
+(But many users don't believe this yet.)
+Transistors don't become cheaper anymore so we can't rely on that to get more and more compute power over time.

+And this brings us back to **lesson 1:** We'll have to focus more on high-quality software in the future if we want to keep supercomputing affordable yet want to be able to do more on supercomputers than we can do today!